 - Hormonal changes.
 Chemotherapy can damage the ovaries in premenopausal women, resulting in early menopause, osteoporosis, host flashes, infertility, and sexual dysfunction.
 Radiation to the head and neck can affect the thyroid gland or hormone-producing glands in the head.
 Treatment with aromatase inhibitors or selective estrogen modulators such as tamoxifen can also cause mood swings and weight fluctuations and affect energy levels.

 - Fatigue.
 Approximately one-third of cancer survivors report fatigue.
 The underlying cause of fatigue among these patients is often not known, although lifestyle management and nutritional support can help combat fatigue.

 - Effects of surgery.
 Side effects that may occur from surgery are highly dependent on the location and the extent of the surgical procedure.
-For example, women who have undergone a lumpectomy or mastectomy may experience emotions related to femininity or sexuality due to the disfigurement caused by the surgery, whereas women who have had extensive lymph node removal in one area (lymphadenectomy) may experience significant swelling or pain of the limb to which the removed lymph nodes provided drainage.
+For example, women who have undergone a lumpectomy or mastectomy may experience emotions related to femininity or sexuality due to the disfigurement caused by the surgery, whereas women who have had extensive lymph node removal may experience significant swelling or pain of the limb to which the removed lymph nodes provided drainage referred to as lymphedema.

 - Genetic counseling should be offered to patients with a strong family history of certain cancers and/or patients who are 60 years or younger with triple negative breast cancer.

 - Screening for cancers other than breast cancer should be performed in accordance to screening recommendations for the general population.

 - A gynecologic examination should be performed annually among postmenopausal women on selective estrogen receptor modulator therapies (SERMs).

 - A bone density scan (DEXA) should be performed every 2 years among women being treated with certain hormone therapies or those with prematurely induced menopause.